dev-guy/CommandStudio/README.md

   - [TanStack Query](https://tanstack.com/query/)
   - [shadcn/ui](https://shadcn-ui.com/) for UI components
   - Embeds [Oban Web](https://getoban.pro/) via an IFrame
-  - Communicates with Phoenix/Ash backend via [Ash TypeScript](https://hexdocs.pm/ash_typescript) - As far as the app is concerned, it's TypeScript All the Way Down!
+  - Communicates with Phoenix/Ash via [Ash TypeScript](https://hexdocs.pm/ash_typescript).
+As far as the app is concerned, it's TypeScript All the Way Down!

 ## UX

-The React Command Studio application allows users to:
+The React application lets users:

-- Define commands (shell scripts) to run with constraints (currently only maximum execution time)
+- Define commands (shell scripts) to run with constraints (currently only maximum execution time).
+Secrets can be emedded in commands by referring to them by name, such as `$secret_name`.
+Secrets can have one value per environment.
 - Define execution environments
 - Manage encrypted secrets that can be embedded into commands securely
   - They don't appear, for example, in history files or `ps`